Officials Release Details of Latest Strikes Against ISIS Terrorists in

-U.S. and coalition military forces continued to attack the Islamic State of Iraq and Syria yesterday, conducting 13 strikes consisting of 18 engagements, Combined Joint Task Force Operation Inherent Resolve officials reported today.
+U.S. and coalition military forces continued to attack the Islamic State of Iraq and Syria, conducting 14 strikes consisting of 33 engagements Nov.
+4-5, Combined Joint Task Force Operation Inherent Resolve officials reported today.

 Strikes in Syria

-In Syria, coalition military forces conducted eight strikes consisting of nine engagements against ISIS targets:
+Yesterday in Syria, coalition military forces conducted six strikes consisting of seven engagements against ISIS targets:

 Strikes in Iraq

-In Iraq, coalition military forces conducted five strikes consisting of nine engagements against ISIS targets:
+Yesterday in Iraq, coalition military forces conducted a strike consisting of two engagements against ISIS targets near Qayyarah, which destroyed two weapons caches.

--- Near Qaim, four strikes engaged two ISIS tactical units and damaged an ISIS supply route and destroyed a command-and-control node, a weapons cache, an ISIS headquarters and a vehicle.
+On Nov.
+4, coalition military forces conducted a strike consisting of one engagement against ISIS targets near Qaim, which engaged an ISIS tactical unit and destroyed an ISIS-held building.

 Previous Strikes

-Additionally, eight strikes consisting of 16 engagements were conducted in Iraq and Syria on Oct.
-30.
+Additionally, coalition military forces conducted 11 strikes consisting of 12 engagements in Syria on Nov.
+3:

--- In Syria, near Dayr Az Zawr, six strikes engaged two ISIS tactical units and destroyed a vehicle-borne bomb and four ISIS lines of communication.
+-- Near Dayr Az Zawr, nine strikes engaged eight ISIS tactical units and destroyed five explosive hazards, four ISIS fighting positions, a command-and-control center and an ISIS motorcycle.

--- In Iraq, near Qaim, a strike destroyed 10 ISIS supply routes.
+-- Near Shaddadi, a strike engaged an ISIS tactical unit and destroyed an ISIS fighting position.

 Part of Operation Inherent Resolve